Azure/azure-sdk-for-java/sdk/cosmos/azure-cosmos-spark_3_2-12/Samples/DatabricksLiveContainerMigration/README.md

     ![image](./media/attach-cluster-o.jpg)

-* Locate the below, and enter/replace the highlighted fields for Cosmos DB account URI, key, source database/container, target database/container, and target container partition key values as approprate.
+* Locate the below, and enter/replace the highlighted fields for Cosmos DB account URI, key, region, source database/container, target database/container, and target container partition key values as approprate.
 Then you are ready to click "Run all":

     ![image](./media/run-notebook-o.jpg)